mixxxdj/mixxx/source/chapters/installation.rst

 Mac OS X
 ========

-OS X users on Snow Leopard or greater can install Mixxx from the Mac App Store.
+OS X users on Snow Leopard or greater can install Mixxx from the `Mac App Store <http://itunes.apple.com/us/app/mixxx/id413756578?mt=12>`_.
 Alternatively, Intel and PPC users can install Mixxx by downloading and double-clicking the Mixxx DMG archive, and then dragging-and-dropping the Mixxx bundle into their Applications folder.
 Mixxx requires an Intel or PPC Mac running OS 10.4 or newer.